xiaoylu/leetcode_category/TopK_Greedy/Readme.md

 There are two goals to achieve:
 * The current ``top-K'' courses have min `sum(t_i)`.
-* A course with larger `d`, smaller `t` can replace a course with smaller `d` and larger `t` without violating the closing dates.
+* A course with later closing date `d`, shorter duration `t` can replace a course with earlier closing date `d` and longer durtion `t` without violating the closing dates. ==> A top-K problem with replacement.

 Solution:
-* arrange courses that `d` increases
+* arrange courses that `d` increases, so that later courses can replace earlier courses.
 * when a new course comes in, push it into the heap
 * pop up courses with longest duration until `sum(t_i)` smaller than current d
 * return final heap size

-Follow-up II: reachable Top-K
----
 **871. Minimum Number of Refueling Stops**

 A car go from location 0 to `target` with initial fuel `s`.
 The car can refuel at every station located at `stations[i][0]` with `stations[i][1]` gas.
 Return the min number of refuels.